recodehive/machine-learning-repos/Website/README.md

 ### Setup guidelines 🪜

-**Follow these steps to setup HelpOps-Hub on your local machine 👇**
+**Follow these steps to setup Machine-Learning-Repos on your local machine 👇**

 - [Fork](https://github.com/recodehive/machine-learning-repos/fork) the repository
 - Clone the forked repository in your local system.